5- Easy approach for Product of inertia Ixy for a rectangle

 The second method to get the value of the product of inertia for the external edge and also at the Cg is as follows:

-2- estimate the Ixy=∫h*dy*x/2*y from y=0 to y=h.
+2- Estimate the product of inertia Ixy=∫(b*dx)*(x/2)*y from y=0 to y=h.

-3-the value of integration will be Ixy=Abh/4.
-4 the value of Ixyg=Ixy-A(b/2)*(h/2)=0. the details are shown in the next slide image.
+3-The value of integration will be Ixy=b*b/2∫ydy=b^2/2*(y^2/2) from zero to h.
+The Ixy=1/2*b^2*(h^2/2)=(b*h)*(b*h/4)=A*b*h/4.
+4. While the product of inertia at the cg will be Ixyg=Ixy-A(b/2)*(h/2)=0.
+The details are shown in the next slide image.

 The second method is to get the value of the product of inertia.

-2-Ixyg=∬dx*dy*x*y, x, and y are the distances to the X-CG and Y-CG respectively, the integration will be done from x=-b/2 to x=b/2 and from y=-h/2 to y=h/2.
+2-The product of inaerta about the Cg, Ixyg=∬dx*dy*x*y, x, and y are the distances to the X-CG and Y-CG, respectively; these axes intersect at the Cg.
+The integration will be performed from x =- b/2 to x = b/2 and from y =- h/2 to y = h/2.

-3-the value of integration will be Ixyg=0.
+3- The value of integration will be Ixyg=0.

 The third method is to get the value of the product of inertia for a rectangle.